Think, act, design architecture

 Thematic bibliography will be indicated at the beginning of the Studio and at the end of each lectures, as well as the detailed program of the project and course.
 Basic teaching materials will be published on "Beep".

 Visits can be organized along the year to some contemporary projects in Milan to understand the recent change and transformation of the urban fabric, and to study topics covered during the workshop, such as type, context, materials.
-An optional week-study trip will be organized during the year to visit relevant places for the development of the architectural knowledge (probably looking at the architectures of Carlo Scarpa in Veneto or in Hamburg to look at new urban transformations).
+An optional week-study trip will be organized during the year to visit relevant places for the development of the architectural knowledge (probably looking at the architecture of Carlo Scarpa in Veneto or in Paris to look at the contemporary transformations and at the works of Le Corbusier).